oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

     ![Code](./images/appl-code.png)

     Oracle NoSQL Database offers **flexible deployment** options to suit the needs of its customers.
 Whether deploying on an "On-Premises" cluster or utilizing the Oracle NoSQL Database Cloud Service, developers and end-users get the latest in NoSQL technology.
 Oracle offers a complete range of deployment options to support your NoSQL database, from on-premises to private cloud to public cloud.
 Depending on which deployment opiton you choose, you may need different authentication strategies.

   The function `createNoSQLClient` illustrates the different authentication options in the case statement.
 We covered the authentication basics in Lab 2.
-If the function isnt visible in your screen, go ahead and scroll to it:
+If the function is not visible in your screen, go ahead and scroll to it:
-    - You can use **Instance Principals** to do the connection to NoSQL Cloud Service as shown in this code.
+    * You can use **Instance Principals** to do the connection to NoSQL Cloud Service as shown in this code.
 Once Instance Principals are set up, you can make API calls to different Oracle Cloud Infrastructure services.
 The benefit it applications running on those instances does not have to configure user credentials or a configuration file.

-    - You can use **Delegation Tokens** to do the connection to NoSQL Cloud Service and in this lab we will use them.
+    * You can use **Delegation Tokens** to do the connection to NoSQL Cloud Service and in this lab we will use them.

-    - You can use **Resource Principals** to do the connection to NoSQL Cloud Service as shown in this code.
+    * You can use **Resource Principals** to do the connection to NoSQL Cloud Service as shown in this code.

-    - Finally, the default configuration in this code, allows you to do the connection to on-premise non-secure configuration.
+    * Finally, the default configuration in this code, allows you to do the connection to on-premise non-secure configuration.
 It is not the topic of this workshop but if you want to learn more [check here.](https://github.com/oracle/nosql-examples/blob/master/demo-livelab/video-on-demand-with-nosql-database/README.md)

   When you create a table, you can choose between **Provisioned Capacity** and **On-Demand Capacity**.
 With the availability of both models, businesses have total flexibility when choosing the most cost-effective deployment to meet their business and application workload requirements.
 Such flexibility empowers businesses to solely focus on application innovations to delight their customers, making operational costs "worry-free" in their decision-making process.

   You can also modify the **Capacity mode** from Provisioned Capacity to On Demand Capacity and vice-versa.
 The function `createTable` illustrates this.

   As a developer, you can access your data via an API or SQL.
 Review the rest of the code in in index.js and you will notice that we are using a combination of APIs and SQL statements in our sample application.
-    - Get, put, scan APIs for raw key/value pairs and tables – CRUD API
+    * Get, put, scan APIs for raw key/value pairs and tables – CRUD API
-    - SQL for rich access to JSON, more complex filtering expressions
+    * SQL for rich access to JSON, more complex filtering expressions
-    - Support for conjunctions and disjunctions in filter expressions
+    * Support for conjunctions and disjunctions in filter expressions

     In the Lab **Explore Data and Run Queries**, we will explore more on detail our rich SQL access into JSON objects.
 But for now, let's continue with this Lab.

 ## Task 2: Restart the Cloud Shell